AlexanderIbrahim1/pimc-sim/pimc_simpy/PLAN.md

   ```
 - right now, the property plotting code only shows the cumulative means and sems
   - what if I just want to see the property itself, without the cumulative means?
+- what if I want two different PropertyData instances to shift their epochs?
+  - maybe ignore the fact that the epochs are on different labels?
+- create a plotting function that:
+  - takes several PropertyData instances
+  - normalizes all their values between 0 and 1
+  - plots them all
+  + the point wouldn't be to look at their values, but rather to see where they level out
+    + so I can see the equilibration time